 To make it work, you must first consider the layout of the tabs, then you can either hide elements or reduce their height or width properties.

-Examples of Best Open Source CSS Accordion
+The Best Open Source CSS Accordion Examples

 By Wesley van Wyk